SPAAM-community/AncientMetagenomeDir/ancientsinglegenome-hostassociated/README.md

 > :warning: Mandatory value

+## genome_type

+- We primarily are interested in listing reconstructed whole genomes of microbes, however in some cases researchers may only be able to analyse smaller cell components.
+- Specify one of two levels of genome reconstruction
+  - `organelle`: if the study has only published a microbial mitochondrial genome (e.g. for _Plasmodium_ sp.) or a bacterial plasmid sequence
+  - `chromosome`: if the study a published the complete genome (chromosome and plasmid) or just the chromosome
+- In both cases the study must have attempted reconstrution of the _complete_ sequence, not gene or amplicon sequences.

+> :warning: Must follow categories specified in `assets/enums/<column>.json`

+> :warning: Mandatory value

 ## collection_date

 - Year of sample collection in YYYY format
 - Missing value: `NA`

 > :warning: [MIxS v5](https://gensc.org/mixs/) compliant field

-## genome_level

-Specify one of two options: chromosome or organelle
-- `organelle`: if a study has only published a micorbial mitochondrial genome (e.g. for Plasmodium sp.) or a bacterial plasmid sequence
-- `chromosome`: if a study a published the complete genome (chromosome and plasmid) or just the chromosome

-> :warning: Mandatory value

 ## archive